-Use Cambria font.
-Titles are printed in 18 point, references in the Literature cited section in 9 point, and the rest of the manuscript, including tables should be 11 point.
+Use Cambria font exclusively.
+Titles are printed in 18 point but the rest of the manuscript, including tables should be 11 point.
 When italic typeface is required use italic type, do not underline.

 Plant names

 Scientific names are to be included for all plant species and are to be in italic font except for the abbreviations "var.", "subsp.", "f.", etc. which indicate rank at infraspecific level (e.g., Cedrus libani subsp. atlantica, Phytophthora parasitica var. nicotianae).